 GD190 Chapel and Convocation

-Must be successfully completed each semester during which the student is enrolled full-time at Sterling College and is a graduation requirement.
-Attendance is required at 14 chapels and two convocations per semester.
+Must be successfully completed each semester during which the student is enrolled full-time in an on-campus program at Sterling College and is a graduation requirement.
 This is a pass/fail course.

 GD220 Independent Learning Experience